kcha/gopro_renamer/README.md

   -p PREFIX, --prefix PREFIX
-                        Prefix of renamed files [GOPR] -t, --test            Perform dry run for testing (no renaming will take place) [False] -n SIZE               Number of digits for chapter number (e.g. if -n is 2, then chapters will be 01, 02, etc.) [3]
-  -e EXT, --ext EXT     Extension of files to rename (case insensitive) [MP4]
+                        Prefix of renamed files [GOPR] -t, --test            Perform dry run for testing (no renaming will take place) [False] -n SIZE              Number of leading zeroes for chapter number (e.g. if -n is 2, then chapters will be 01, 02, etc.) [3] -e EXT, --ext EXT     Extension of files to rename (case insensitive) [MP4]
 ~~~~